We know much more about Solomon than about the other kings of Israel and Judah for two reasons:

 King Solomon’s old age

-In the last part of his reign this ability seems to have deserted him.
+In the last part of his reign his wisdom seems to have deserted him.
 The relationship with Israel’s neighbor Edom soured, and warfare began to drain the resources of the kingdom.
-Solomon had taxed both rich and poor with as much disinterested enthusiasm as any modern government, but now the worm began to turn.
+Solomon had taxed both rich and poor with as much enthusiasm as any modern government, but now the worm began to turn.

 At home, the priests of Jahweh became increasingly hostile as they saw their own power eroded.
 They looked for an alternative king and found it in Jeroboam, who subsequently led a rebellion against Solomon.